Efficient calibration for imperfect epidemic models with applications to the analysis of COVID-19: Estimation for Compartmental Models in Epidemiology

 The optimal solution of \eqref{eq:penalized_loglike} has the form of $\hat{\xi}_n(x)=\hat{b}+\sum^n_{i=1}\hat{a}_i\Phi(x_i,x)$, where $\hat{b}$ and $\{\hat{a}_i\}^n_{i=1}$ can be obtained by the iterative re-weighted least squares algorithm \citep{green1985semi,hastie1990generalized,wahba1994soft}.
 The detail of the algorithm is given in Appendix \ref{append:algorithm}.
 In practice, the calculation of the $L_2$ norm in (\ref{eq:theta_hat}) can be approximated by numerical integration methods, such as Monte Carlo integration \citep{caflisch1998monte}.

-For some stochastic agent-based simulations in epidemiology that can be computationally intensive, it is infeasible to obtain $f(x,\theta)$ by conducting simulations for all possible combinations of the input parameters.
-In such cases, the simulator is often approximated by a emulator which is computationally efficient.
+As described in Section \ref{sec:imperfectmodel}, because stochastic SEIR simulations can be quite computationally intensive, it is infeasible to obtain $f(x,\theta)$ by conducting simulations for all possible combinations of the input parameters.
+Thus, we employ a computationally efficient \textit{emulator} to approximate the simulator.
 There are extensive studies on the development of statistical emulators in the computer experiment literature \citep{santner2003design}.
 Gaussian processes (GPs) are the most commonly used tools in the construction of emulators \citep{gramacy2020surrogates}.
 Based on computer experiments with sample size $N$, a statistical emulator is denoted by $\hat{f}_N(x,\theta)$. which produces a predictive distribution of $f(x,\theta)$ with any untried $(x,\theta)\in(\Omega,\Theta)$.
 Specifically, the distribution of $\hat{f}_N(x,\theta)$ with any untried $(x,\theta)\in(\Omega,\Theta)$ is a normal distribution with the mean function, defined by $m_N(x,\theta)$ , and the variance function, defined by $v^2_N(x,\theta)$.
 We refer more details to \citep{gramacy2020surrogates}.
 Thus, by Fubini’s Theorem, the $L_2$-estimator of \eqref{eq:theta_hat} can be replaced by

 The applications of the proposed method with various existing emulators are demonstrated in Sections 4 and 5.

 It is worth noting that, the Poisson regression, $y_i\sim \text{Poi}(\lambda(x_i))$, may encounter \textit{overdispersion} due to the presence of greater variability \citep{mccullagh2019generalized}.
 That is, the variance of the data is larger than the mean, which violates the assumption of Poisson distribution.
 The deviance goodness of fit test \citep{mccullagh2019generalized} can be used to assess the model assumption.
 To take into account the issue of overdispersion, a \textit{quasi-Poisson} regression can be considered which assumes the variance of $y_i$ is $\phi\lambda(x)$, where $\phi>1$ is the \textit{overdispersion parameter}.
 The overdispersion parameter can be estimated by the ratio of the deviance to the effective degree freedom.
 The details of the deviance goodness of fit test and the estimation of overdispersion parameter are provided in Appendix \ref{append:algorithm}.